lncm/pi-factory/home/lncm/README.md

 > **TODO:** expand on that.
 Add links to Wikis, describe conventions, etc…

-## `lightning/config`

-A config file for c-lightning.
-Currently not used - should it be removed?

-##  `litecoin/litecoin.conf`

-A config file for Litecoin Core client.
-Currently not used - should it be removed?

 ## `lnd/lnd.conf`

 This is the initial config for the `lnd` client.
 Currently contains a lot of comments that are being overridden later.